 Don’t use a gimmick resume or colored paper.

-Do remember to print your resume on 20 to 24 pound white bond paper.
-Keep in mind, your original resume is the master copy from which multiple copies are made.
+Do remember to print your resume on 20 to 24-pound white bond paper.
+Keep in mind that your original resume is the master copy from which multiple copies are made.
 Colored paper, gray in particular, doesn’t reproduce well.

 Don’t fax your resume directly from your PC without printing it out first, thus ensuring your resume reproduces and appears as you anticipated.